SDK2908/LearnSecure/README.md

 # LearnSecure

-LearnSecure is a basic full-stack web project that demonstrates secure user registration.
+LearnSecure is a basic web project that demonstrates secure user registration.
 This project is mainly focused on form validation using a simple frontend and a Node.js backend.

 ## Tech Stack